There’ll be a China shutdown in 2022, but; it’s the same shutdown that happens every year.

 Chinese New Year causes high factory worker turnover.

-It’s very common for factory workers in China to stay on until Chinese New Year to receive their end of the year bonus, then they go home and never return to the factory.
+It’s common for factory workers in China to stay until Chinese New Year to receive their end-of-year bonus, then they go home and never return to the factory.

-Over a third of respondents to a Hays survey claimed their organization’s staff turnover rate was higher around the CNY period as compared with other months.
+Over a third of respondents to a Hays survey claimed their organization’s staff turnover rate was higher around the CNY period than in other months.

 What is the reason behind this phenomenon?

-Factory workers will inform the owners that they won’t return to work for the same salary, if the factory owners refuse to the salary increase, then they’ll have to invest a lot of time finding a new skilled worker.
+Factory workers will inform the owners that they won’t return to work for the same salary; if the factory owners refuse the salary increase, they’ll have to invest a lot of time finding a new skilled worker.

-This is a major factor that results in production output decline and labor shortage a week or two after the holiday is over.
+This is a significant factor in production output decline and labor shortage a week or two after the holiday is over.

-Getting a new factory worker up to speed should be pretty quick, but the higher the responsibilities, the more difficult it becomes of course.
+Getting a new factory worker up to speed should be pretty quick, but the higher the responsibilities, the more difficult it becomes.

-If your Account Manager leaves, you may need to explain a lot of details all over again.
-If a key firmware engineer leaves, it could be so bad that no one else really understands his firmware code.
-Not everybody follows TITOMA’S GOOD PRACTICES FOR EMBEDDED FIRMWARE DESIGN
+If your Account Manager leaves, you may need to explain many details all over again.
+If a critical firmware engineer leaves, it could be so bad that no one else understands his firmware code.
+Not everybody follows TITOMA’S GOOD PRACTICES FOR EMBEDDED FIRMWARE DESIGN.

 The pandemic affected the manufacturing industry by disrupting the supply chain in three key aspects.

-1- Getting components or materials from China for electronics manufacturing was difficult.
-Either factories were not allowed to reopen after CNY, or they had only a limited number of workers, mainly due to travel restrictions.
+1- Getting components or materials from China for electronics manufacturing was complex.
+Either factories were not allowed to reopen after CNY or had only a limited number of workers, mainly due to travel restrictions.

 3- The receiving end.
-Even if you could get your electronic components and materials, and find a way to ship them to another country, in many occasions, there was minimal workforce on the receiving ports to unload products and send them to their final destinations.
+Even if you could get your electronic components and materials and find a way to ship them to another country, on many occasions, there was minimal workforce at the receiving ports to unload products and send them to their final destinations.